 Learning at the AICS

 Our students enjoy an excellent educational foundation at the AICS: an international education founded on values.
-Our key values are diversity, inquiry, integrity and community.
+In addition to promoting the IB Learner Profile attributes, our school’s key values are diversity, inquiry, integrity and community.

-Our values underline this important task: they guide our teaching towards the development of our students’ understanding of these challenges, and their attitudes and skills to deal with them.
-We teach towards this kind of disposition.
+Our values and those of the International Baccalaureate underline this important task: they guide our teaching towards the development of our students’ understanding of global challenges, and the attitudes, dispositions and skills needed to deal with them.

 Small groups with extensive support